godotengine/godot-docs/tutorials/vector_math.rst

 The dot product has another interesting property with unit vectors.
-Imagine that perpendicular to that vector (and through the origin) passes a [STRIKEOUT:plane].
+Imagine that perpendicular to that vector (and through the origin) passes a plane.
 Planes divide the entire space into positive (over the plane) and negative (under the plane), and (contrary to popular belief) you can also use their math in 2D: